 Key movements in the number and rate of family incidents

 Family Incidents - Tabular Visualisation

 The family incidents data visualisation contains the number and rate of family incidents recorded in Victoria, as well as demographic characteristics of affected family members and other parties.
-You can also view crime data by local government area in the latest crime data by area .
-Data for these visualisations are available via the Download data button on the latest crime data webpage.
+You can also view crime data by local government area in the latest crime data by area.
+Downloadable excel files are available on the Download data webpage.

 This work is licensed under a Creative Commons Attribution 4.0 International License (External link).